phorn1/pdf-parse-bench/README.md

 - **Formula Dataset:** Mathematical formulas are randomly sampled from our dataset of 319,000 formulas extracted from Wikipedia, ensuring diversity in formula complexity and real-world relevance.
 Dataset: [piushorn/wikipedia-latex-formulas-319k](https://huggingface.co/datasets/piushorn/wikipedia-latex-formulas-319k)

 - **Ground Truth:** Since PDFs are generated from LaTeX source, we automatically obtain exact ground truth for each formula as a byproduct of the generation process.

+- **Reproducibility Artifacts:** All parsing outputs and evaluation artifacts (matching results, LLM ratings) for all 20+ evaluated parsers are available on [Zenodo](https://doi.org/10.5281/zenodo.17806191).

 ## Evaluation Pipeline